gnunn1/product-catalog-tools/README.md

+# Deprecated and will be removed shortly.
+Please see https://github.com/gnunn-gitops/product-catalog where development continues using ArgoCD for gitops

 ### Introduction

 This is an OpenShift demo of a product catalog using React for the front-end with Quarkus providing APIs as the back-end.
 The back-end was originally written in PHP and then ported to Quarkus.